MH “UPPSALA” SADDLES AGENT

 A For most warmblood type horses.

-B For horses with a wider back.
+B For horses with a wider, flatter back.

-NEW AS OF JULY 2022, OUR NEW “D” LINE OF 21 TREES FOR SWAYBACK EQUINE SHAPES!
+NEW!!
+OUR NEW “D” LINE OF 21 TREES FOR SWAYBACK EQUINE SHAPES!

 Markus Holst has designed an ingenious entire new line of tree shapes to accommodate swayback horses so the saddles do not bridge over the dropped area and cause pressure points from the front and back of the saddle taking the weight of the rider.
 Swaybacks are caused by multiple factors…including conformation, riding the horse at too young an age, and old age where the back drops from years of gravity.